 The COVID-19 pandemic exposed and further exacerbated healthcare inequities for underserved communities nationwide.
 Putting health equity at the center of our work for patients is a critical imperative that will allow us to improve the health outcomes of patients from all populations, ages and communities.
 We must all play our part to help ensure everyone has a fair opportunity to achieve optimal health outcomes, including through efforts such as improving diversity in clinical trials, increasing education in underserved communities, and improving access to therapies.

-Events such as the Galien Forum 2021 and The Atlantic’s People v.
-Cancer bring the community together and provide important insights into and reminders on how far we have come, how far we still have to go, and how much we can achieve together.
+As we continue to explore the future of cancer care, congresses and medical meetings bring the community together and provide important insights into and reminders on how far we have come, how far we still have to go, and how much we can achieve together.
 Where a cancer prognosis was once measured in months, now, long-term survival is a possibility for more patients.
 I am optimistic and excited about the future of cancer care and the potential for turning the innovations of today into the breakthroughs of tomorrow.